dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 Now imagine that the staff is actually working together.
 When the programmers are blocked by operations, they pick up the phone and the sysadmin actually gets started on the work.

-When Joe comes by to light a fire to get ticket 14321 worked on, he doesn’t need to; he can see that the DBA is working diligently, not surfing the web.
-Likewise, the estimates he gets from staff seem downright consistent, and he doesn’t get the feeling that the project is in priority somewhere between lunch and checking email.
-All the tricks and attempts to manipulate the schedule are not met with, “We’ll try,” but instead, “That’s our commitment; if you want to make up your own goals, feel free.”
+When Joe comes by to light a fire to get ticket 14321 worked on, he doesn't need to; he can see that the DBA is working diligently, not surfing the web.
+Likewise, the estimates he gets from staff seem downright consistent, and he doesn't get the feeling that the project is in priority somewhere between lunch and checking email.
+All the tricks and attempts to manipulate the schedule are not met with, "We'll try," but instead, "That's our commitment; if you want to make up your own goals, feel free."

 After a while, I suspect Joe would start to think of the technical team as, well, professionals.
-And he’d be right.
+And he'd be right.

 Those steps to transform your behavior from technician to professional?
-You’ll find them in the rest of the book.
+You'll find them in the rest of the book.

 Welcome to the next step in your career; I suspect you are going to like it.